Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Layers/FeatureLayerDictionaryRenderer/readme.md

 A dictionary renderer uses a style file along with a rule engine to display advanced symbology.
 This is useful for displaying features using precise military symbology.

-## How to use the sample

-Simply run the sample.

 ## How it works

 1. Create a `Geodatabase` using `Geodatabase(geodatabasePath)`.